Acute Care Pediatric Nurse Practitioner

 The American Association of Colleges of Nursing has set a 2015 date for full implementation of the DNP as the entry level for advanced practice.

-While NPAC/DNP classes are taught online, all students enrolled in MCN 558 (first NPAC clinical course) are required to attend a mandatory two (2) day orientation.
+While NPAC/DNP classes are taught online, all students enrolled in MCN 558 (first NPAC clinical course) are required to attend a mandatory three (3) day orientation.
+This orientation is scheduled for Monday, August 11, 2014 through Wednesday, August 13, 2014.
 Attendance is required and will allow for questions and interaction with course faculty.
 Various clinical skills workshops will be held during the orientation.

 For additional information related to the specialty, please contact: